tyrone-sudeium/LaunchXIV/README.md

 ## Can I use this to play on Mac with my PC license?

-No. I'm pretty sure such a thing is _technically possible_ since wine is open source, though.
+No. I'm pretty sure such a thing is _technically possible_ since CrossOver/wine is open source, though.

 ## Does this completely replace the standard launcher?